What to Look for at the Final Walk-Through

 Further, check to see if any items were left behind that were not indicated in the negotiated terms.
 It’s common for sellers to leave boxes in the attic, or old work supplies in the garage.
 Hazardous materials such as paint cans should be removed by sellers before closing.

 When seller furniture is moved out, it’s much easier for buyers to recognize damages they may have overlooked during their initial inspections.
-Review surfaces, ceilings, walls and floors for any new damages such as mold, warped flooring due to water damage or cracked windows and walls.
+Review surfaces, ceilings, walls and floors for any new damages such as mold issues, warped flooring due to water damage or cracked windows and walls.

 Testing Functionality Throughout Property